FRINXrepo/docs-public/_posts/2017-01-03-elastic-search.md

 **Prerequisites**
 1\.
 [Install the FRINX ODL distribution][2]
 2\.
 Install Logstash, ElasticSearch and Kibana.
 The easiest way is to pull a pre-configured Docker image which includes all three.
-We have used [this one][3] and recommend it.
+We have used [this one][3] and recommend it. *If you use this method you can ignore prerequisites 3,4 and 5 below.*

 You can pull the image with:

     sudo docker pull sebp/elk

-*If you use this method you can ignore prerequisites 3,4 and 5 below.*
+Now start up a container from the image:

+    sudo docker run -p 5601:5601 -p 9200:9200 -p 5044:5044 -it --name elk sebp/elk

 3\.
 [Install Logstash][4] - Collecting and parsing log files.
 It can transform an unstructured log into something meaningful and searchable.
 4\.
 [Install Elasticsearch][5] - Store the data that Logstash processed and provide a full-text index